INITIAL CONSULTATION & ASSESSMENT

 CHILD and ADOLESCENT SPECIFIC CARE

 Our doctors take a family-centered approach to working with children and adolescents.
 Following the comprehensive Initial Assessment, follow up appointments are typically 45 minutes in length.
 At each visit, we will meet with the parent and child separately as well as together.
 By having longer appointment times, there is ample time to hear concerns from parents as well as the child or teenager.
 Our physicians consider developmental stages and work with the family to create a specific treatment plan that works for the whole family.

 Our doctors prefer in person visits at their office with you and your child during the evaluation period and for follow-up visits.
-While connecting through the privacy and convenience of telepsychiatry is available, child and adolescent visits are recommended to be in person.
+While connecting through the privacy and convenience of telepsychiatry is available, child and adolescent visits may be in person or virtual.
 There are times that an in person visit is necessary for diagnostic clarity or due to prescribing laws.
 These visits are scheduled on an individualized basis and will be coordinated with your convenience, as well as best practice, in mind.

-Your doctor may refer you for individual or family psychotherapy.
+Psychotherapy is a first line intervention for treatment of children and adolescents.
+Your doctor may refer you for child and family psychotherapy if you do not already have one established.
 Here are a few options that may be offered:

 Cognitive Behavioral Therapy (CBT): Cognitive behavioral therapy (CBT) is a treatment approach that helps you recognize negative or unhelpful thought and behavior patterns.
 Many experts consider it to be the gold standard of psychotherapy.
 CBT aims to help individuals identify and explore the ways your emotions and thoughts can affect your actions.
 It is especially helpful for anxious children.
 While the sessions may be focused on the child's symptoms, the parents are also actively involved in sessions.